rems-project/cn-tutorial/docs/getting-started/case-studies/verif-the-runway.md

 - everyplace we do storage allocation, we should really allow the malloc call to return NULL if it wants to; the caller should explicitly check that it didn't get back NULL.
-This requires defining an "exit" function" with trivial pre- and postconditions (true / false).
+This requires defining an 'exit' function with trivial pre- and postconditions (true / false).

 - In queue.c, when I tried /_@ unfold QueueAux (F.front, F.back,
-  B.first); @_/ I was confused by "the specification function `QueueAux' is not declared".
+  B.first); @_/ I was confused by 'the specification function `QueueAux' is not declared'.
 I guess this is, again, the distinction between functions and predicates...?

 - In debugging the queue example, The fact that some of the